riot logo

 3. Wired safety glass

-Though more durable than older forms of glass, annealed glass is still incredibly fragile.
-It does not undergo any special treatment to improve its impact resistance or change the way it breaks.
+Though more durable than older forms of glass, like those found in historic buildings, modern annealed glass is still incredibly fragile.
+It does not undergo any type of special treatment to improve its impact resistance or change the way it breaks.

 If an annealed window is impacted by a flying branch during a storm or if an intruder hits it with a hammer or another tool, it will break apart very easily into sharp, jagged shards.